 So far, Land's End and Smash Hit are two of the best examples of Gear VR gaming: both are powerful showcases for the technology but neither overcomplicates the experience.
 That's crucial for mobile VR right now, as it shows that a smartphone-powered headset can suck you into a proper virtual gaming experience even if the interactions aren't especially complex or varied.

 Earlier this week, a GDC survey found that 16% of game developers are working on VR games for 2016, up from just 7% in early 2015.
 Mediocre says it's still focused on smartphone and tablet game development for now, but that it will keep a close eye on the retail launches of both the Oculus Rift and HTC Vive.
 Ustwo games, on the other hand, believes that mobile VR is the way forward for its own virtual reality ambitions, citing the low barrier to entry and the ability to quickly design potentially innovative, smaller-scale experiences.

 "The best experiences are about people's entire user experience, about how it makes them feel.
-It's easier to focus on that, and iterate quickly enough to get it right, on mobile than on console ," Pashley suggests.
+It's easier to focus on that, and iterate quickly enough to get it right, on mobile than on console [or PC]," Pashley suggests.
 "One thing all VR developers say is never to trust your instincts: your initial assumptions about what will work are usually wrong, and you have to keep trying until you get it right.
 I think the 'killer apps' for VR (not just games) will come from the mobile VR market, where developers can experiment more quickly and with a larger audience."

 Land's End certainly exists as one of those early killer apps for virtual reality.
 It's sure to influence the next generation of head-turning, awe-inspiring mobile VR experiences, and given the game's success at sucking in players for its subtle puzzle adventure, we wouldn't be surprised to see games for more advanced VR hardware take some notes as well.